 Step 1: Your attorney will request your medical records from all providers.
 Receiving the records may take anywhere from 3 to 6 months from the date of the request, depending on the responsiveness of your medical providers.

-Step 4: After receiving the insurance company’s response, your lawyer can advise you as to whether the case can be resolved.
+Step 4: After receiving the insurance company’s response, your lawyer can advise you whether the case can be resolved.

 If the insurance company’s offer is acceptable to you and your lawyer, the case can usually be settled quickly.
 The insurance company often releases a check within a few weeks of the settlement agreement, and your lawyer disperses the funds to you and all parties owed; or